 Agricultural and Food Science Technician

-By earning an associate's degree in animal science, biology, or a similar field, these techs pursue jobs assisting agricultural and food scientists.
+By earning an associate degree in animal science, biology or a similar field, these techs pursue jobs assisting agricultural and food scientists.
 They analyze and measure food and agricultural products' quality.
-Slower than average employment growth of 3% was anticipated during the 2012-2022 decade, and an annual median salary of $34,070 was reported in 2012.
+The BLS predicts an employment growth of 5% during the 2014-2024 decade and reported an annual median salary of $36,480 in 2015.

 Environmental Science and Protection Technician

-With associate's or bachelor's degrees in public health, environmental science or environmental health, these technicians complete field and lab testing to track changes in the environment and explore the causes of pollution, under the guidance of environmental specialists and scientists.
-Faster than average job growth of 19% was forecast by the BLS from 2012-2022.
-In 2012, the BLS noted a median wage of $41,240 per year for this profession.
+With associate or bachelor's degrees in public health, environmental science or environmental health, these technicians complete field and lab testing to track changes in the environment and explore the causes of pollution, under the guidance of environmental specialists and scientists.
+The BLS predicts faster-than-average job growth of 9% from 2014 to 2024.
+In 2015, the BLS noted a median wage of $43,030 per year for this profession.